IELTS Writing Task 2 sample answer (band score 8-9)

 Write about the following topic:

-Some people believe that to protect local culture, tourism should be banned in some areas whereas others think that change is inevitable and that banning tourism will have no benefits.
+Some people believe that to protect local culture, tourism should be banned in some areas whereas others think that change is inevitable, and banning tourism will have no benefits.

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.